Structures of G(2) type and nonintegrable distributions in characteristic p: Examples from the literature

-\ssec{The five small Skryabin algebras} The dimensions of these algebras $\fg$ are distinct, as well as the structures they preserve, so they should be considered as separate entities.
-Here we only consider one of these algebras --- $\text{Y}_{(1)}(\underline{N})$ --- defined as the generalized prolong with the following non-positive part:
+\sssec{The little Skryabin algebra} The dimensions of these algebras $\fg$ are distinct, as well as the structures they preserve, so they should be considered as separate entities.
+Here we only consider one of these algebras --- $\text{Y}_{(1)}(\un )$ in the original notation --- defined as the generalized prolong with the following nonpositive part: Clearly, $Y_{(1)}(\un )\simeq \fsmy(\un )$ and, as $\Zee/2$-graded Lie algebras,